 Estrogen levels normally drop after menopause.
 The following may also cause estrogen levels to drop:

-Atrophic vaginitis may occur in younger women who have had surgery to remove their ovaries.
-Some women develop the condition immediately after childbirth or while breastfeeding, since estrogen levels are lower at these times.
+Some women develop this problem right after childbirth or while breastfeeding.
+Estrogen levels are lower at these times.

 The vagina can also become further irritated from soaps, laundry detergents, lotions, perfumes, or douches.
-Certain medications, smoking, tampons, and condoms may also cause or worsen vaginal dryness.
-For more information on these causes of vaginitis, see: Vulvovaginitis.
+Certain medicines, smoking, tampons, and condoms may also cause or worsen vaginal dryness.

-Prescription estrogen is very effective in treating atrophic vaginitis.
-It is available as a cream, tablet, suppository, or ring, all of which are placed directly into the vagina.
+Prescription estrogen can work well to treat atrophic vaginitis.
+It is available as a cream, tablet, suppository, or ring.
+All of these are placed directly into the vagina.
 These medicines deliver estrogen directly to the vaginal area.
 Only a little estrogen is absorbed into the bloodstream.